aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-deploying-disconnected.md

         $ oc get policies --all-namespaces
         ```

--   For more information about updating GitOps ZTP, see [Upgrading GitOps ZTP](../scalability_and_performance/ztp-deploying-disconnected.xml#ztp-upgrading-gitops-ztp_ztp-deploying-disconnected).
+-   For more information about updating GitOps ZTP, see [Upgrading GitOps ZTP](../scalability_and_performance/ztp-deploying-disconnected/#ztp-upgrading-gitops-ztp_ztp-deploying-disconnected).

 ### Performing a platform and an Operator update together

 You can perform a platform and an Operator update at the same time.

+**Prerequisites**

 -   Install the Topology Aware Lifecycle Manager (TALM).